Listen to the Podcast

-In the S&P we’ve basically come into all-time highs, so if you take a look at the SPY, we’re breaking out on a clear break out right here, and one thing I’ve talked about in the past was that if we do break out to higher prices, I want to see that volume coming in.
+In the S&P we’ve mainly come into all-time highs, so if you take a look at the SPY, we’re breaking out on a clear break out right here, and one thing I’ve talked about in the past was that if we do break out to higher prices, I want to see that volume coming in.

-When putting these few things together, now it allows you to really start seeing things.
+When putting these few things together, now it allows you to start seeing things.
 Ok, what’s real, what’s not?
 And then trade accordingly.

 If you use another indicator, you can use Mac-D, stochastic, Bollinger bands, that’s one of the ones I like to sometimes take a look at.
-To see how far extended that price is, and you can see these Bollinger bands are really wide, even though we’ve kind of been climbing up a little bit, little at a time here now, we did kind of explode right around this time region, the last few days, and then the last couple of day It’s been a slower incline, it’s been decelerating.
+To see how far extended that price is, and you can see these Bollinger bands are really wide, even though we’ve been climbing up a little bit, little at a time here now, we did kind of explode right around this time region, the last few days, and then the last couple of day It’s been a slower incline, it’s been decelerating.

-I start looking at this, and I start looking at the other end of the Bollinger band, and I start evaluating the chart, and one of the things I’m noticing is, if you look at the gaps, the gaps that we have available, and I’ll zoom in here, maybe to an hourly chart, you’ll slowly notice that there’s a few different gaps that weave.
+I start looking at this, and I start looking at the other end of the Bollinger band, and I start evaluating the chart, and one of the things I’m noticing is, if you look at the gaps, the gaps that we have available, and I’ll zoom in here, maybe to an hourly chart, you’ll slowly notice that there are a few different gaps that weave.

 If you also look at the state and the fear versus greed in the market, all those indicators point to euphoria, almost to the point where people are so excited to buy that they can’t lose.
 Since central bankers are printing money, they have their backs; you can’t go wrong with buying in the market.

 This is where a lot of retail investors get in, and they slowly keep pumping things up.
 Now, keep in mind, markets still can have significant pullbacks.